R.I.P. Racer, Lawyer, Veteran, Pilot Art Chambers (Corrected)

 © 2025, Roadracing World Publishing, Inc. By John Ulrich.

 Arthur C. Chambers, a San Francisco lawyer and motorcycle racer who started racing with AFM and competed in the early days of AMA Pro Superbike, died November 24th, 2024 at age 80.
-There was no public announcement of his death or any services.
-According to the Marin County Sheriff’s Department Coroner’s Division, the cause of death was Stage Four Lung Cancer, even though Chambers did not smoke.
+According to the Marin County Sheriff’s Department Coroner’s Division, the cause of death was Stage Four Lung Cancer; Chambers did not smoke currently, but had smoked for 20+ years before quitting when he was 42.

-Chambers started racing in the late 1960s, was drafted and served in Vietnam as a medic, came back and went to law school, and started his law practice in 1972.
+Chambers started racing in the late 1960s, served in the Army Reserve during the Vietnam War, went to law school, and started his law practice in 1972.
 He won several class-action lawsuits early on but in later years specialized in employment law, also working on cases involving intellectual property and the commercial use of image and name without permission.
-He recently retired from practicing law and lived in Novato with his wife Diane, who survived him.
+He recently retired from practicing law and lived in Novato with his wife Diane, who survives him.

 He was a licensed pilot and over the years often flew his twin-engine plane to events and business meetings.